geckotang/slack-blank-icon/README.md

 ![](ss.png)

-Slack blank icon helps you create ASCII art using a emoji on slack.
+Slack blank icon helps you create AA (ASCII art) using a emoji on slack.

 ## Instration